ghewgill/neon-lang/reference.md

         % ...
     END FUNCTION

-    birthdayParty(name AS "Helen", balloons AS 10, cake AS "Chocolate", clown AS TRUE)
+    birthdayParty(name WITH "Helen", balloons WITH 10, cake WITH "Chocolate", clown WITH TRUE)

-Parameters may be passed in order without using `AS`, and then switch to using `AS` for the remainder of the function call.
+Parameters may be passed in order without using `WITH`, and then switch to using `WITH` for the remainder of the function call.
 Each non-default parameter must be specified exactly once in the function call.

 <a name="modules"></a>